Sexton (office)

-A sexton is an officer of a church, congregation, or synagogue charged with the maintenance of its buildings and/or the surrounding graveyard.
+A sexton is an officer of a church, congregation, or synagogue charged with the maintenance of its buildings and/or an associated cemetery.
 In smaller places of worship, this office is often combined with that of verger.
-In larger buildings, such as cathedrals, a team of sextons may be employed.
+Larger establishments, such as cathedrals, may employ a team of sextons.

-Historically in North America and the United Kingdom the "sexton" was sometimes a minor municipal official responsible for overseeing the town graveyard.
-In the United Kingdom the position still exists today, related to management of the community's graveyard, and the sexton is usually employed by the town/parish or community council.
+Historically in North America and the United Kingdom the "sexton" was sometimes a minor municipal official responsible for overseeing the town cemetery.
+In the United Kingdom the position still exists today, related to management of the community's cemetery, with such sextons usually employed by the town/parish or community council.

 Origin of the name

 The words "sexton" and "sacristan" both derive from the Medieval Latin word sacristanus meaning "custodian of sacred objects".
 "Sexton" represents the popular development of the word via the Old French "Segrestein".

 Duties

 Among the traditional duties of the sexton in small parishes was the digging of graves—the gravedigger in Hamlet refers to himself as sexton, for example.
 In modern times, grave digging and maintenance of the cemetery is usually done by an outside contractor.
 The general duties of a modern sexton may include: